nus-cs2103-AY2223S1/tp/docs/_ug/AdmonitionBoxes.md

 <!-- markdownlint-disable-file first-line-h1 -->
-### FoodRem Admonition Boxes
+### Admonition Boxes

 Throughout this guide, you may find coloured boxes containing highlighted pieces of text.
+These are known as admonition boxes, or simply, [[ admonitions ]].
 Please take note of the content within.

 | Icon                                             | Meaning                                                     |
 |--------------------------------------------------|-------------------------------------------------------------|